nikkipachnanda/github/readme.txt

 21) git push -u  origin main ( to code in github)

-22) git push -u  origin main branchname ( to push branch on git hub)
+22) git push -u  origin branchname ( to push branch on git hub)